Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Symptoms**: Some packets between pods running on nodes in different networks are lost.
 DNS requests are also lost on the network.

-**Root Cause**: Default kubernetes installation uses calico network plugin and set ipip mode with CrossSubnet.
+**Root Cause**: Default Kubernetes installation uses calico network plugin and set ipip mode with CrossSubnet.
 In that case all packets between pods running on nodes in one networks go to each other directly, but packets between pods running on nodes in two or more networks go to each other by tunnel.
-As described in [calico documentation](https://docs.projectcalico.org/networking/mtu) MTU on calico tunl interfaces should be less by 20 than MTU on main network interface.
+As described in [calico documentation](https://docs.projectcalico.org/networking/mtu) MTU on calico tunnel interfaces should be less by 20 than MTU on main network interface.

 **Solution**: To change MTU size to required value run following command on any control-plane node: